mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

-intensifier sensor and provides Recon 0, although this skill is limited to the processor’s sensory input and often superseded by a full recon sensor suite or recon skill packages on most reconnaissance- focused robots.
+intensifier sensor and provides Recon 0, although this skill is limited to the processor’s sensory input and often superseded by a full recon sensor suite or recon skill packages on most reconnaissance-focused robots.
 The environment processor does not include an olfactory sensor or PRIS sensor but can accept inputs from them.